chilumine/ai-llm-red-team-handbook/docs/templates/Chapter_Template.md

 #### What This Code Does

-[Clear description of what the code demonstrates, its purpose, and what attackers would use it for]
+[Clear description of what the code demonstrates, its purpose, and what attackers would use it for i.e. why and how it works]

 #### Key Components